N28888/Sweatbox-files/README.md

 ## **Two different kind of files**

-There are two kinds of files provided
+There are two kinds of files provide

 ### Normal